We've arranged these essential apps by category according to the type of assistance you’ll need.

 27. Top Pick: G Suite

 If you’ve ever used a free Gmail account for personal use, you’ll feel right at home with its business counterpart.
-Apart from a custom e-mail address in place of a @gmail.com suffix, G Suite gives you 30 GB of cloud storage, dedicated support, advanced security options and the ability to create and manage multiple accounts for your team.
+Apart from a custom e-mail address in place of a @gmail.com suffix, G Suite gives you 30 gigabytes of cloud storage, dedicated support, advanced security options, and the ability to create and manage multiple accounts for your team.

 28. Office 365

-Google’s strongest competitor and a solid option if you love Microsoft’s Office line of products (Word, Excel, PowerPoint and Outlook).
+Google’s strongest competitor is a solid option if you love Microsoft’s Office line of products (Word, Excel, PowerPoint and Outlook).
 It’s a step up from its desktop-only version as you can install each app on any device that runs Windows, Mac, iOS or Android.
-Office 365 throws in a hefty 1 TB of cloud storage and promises the same 99.9% uptime Google does.
+Office 365 throws in a hefty one terabyte of cloud storage and promises the same 99.9% uptime Google does.

 Storing files in the cloud has become a viable alternative to keeping traditional pen-and-paper business records.
 If you don’t feel like keeping mounds of paperwork at your HQ, you might want to take a closer look at the following solutions.